laserpants/impromptu-react-sidemenu/README.md

 # Impromptu React Side Menu

-A (sliding) side menu component for React.
+A side menu component for React.

 ### What does it look like?